-During the academic year there are a range of opportunities for parents to meet with the Year 7 Team – the Parental Engagement Evening in the first half term, Year 7 Parents’ Evening at which subject teachers and tutors are available to meet with parents to discuss their daughter’s progress.
-Additionally there is regular monitoring of student progress through our reporting and data collection cycle, which for Year 7 begins with CATS testing in the first half term in addition to assessment and learning data collected by all departments, particularly EAL/SEND.
-At Plashet we are committed to ensuring that there is personalised learning and, if necessary, intervention for students who need it.
+During the academic year, there are a range of opportunities for parents to meet with the Year 7 Team – with Meet The Tutor Meetings early in the Autumn Term and Year 7 Parents’ Meetings, where all subject teachers and tutors are available to meet with parents/carers to discuss their daughter’s progress.
+Additionally, there is regular monitoring of student progress through our reporting and data collection cycle, which for Year 7 begins with CATS testing in the first half term, in addition to assessment and learning data collected by all departments, particularly EAL/SEND.
+At Plashet we are committed to ensuring that there is personalised learning and, if necessary, intervention for all students who need it.

 Throughout Year 8 we remain committed to not only increasing our students’ academic progress, but also in working with them to develop their love of learning and learning orientated behaviours.
-We believe that to manage the pursuit of excellence in their studies, our students must deliberately practice different learning orientated behaviours.
-In increasing their resilience and supporting students in the belief that their intelligence in not fixed, we believe we can contribute to maximising every students potential.
+We believe that to manage the pursuit of excellence in their studies, our students must deliberately practice different behaviours.
+By increasing their resilience and supporting students in the belief that their intelligence is not fixed, we believe we can contribute to maximising every student’s potential.